hamza-kadiri/github-api-kanopy/README.md

 ## My approach

 Since the goal of the exercise was to focus on PHP, I decided to use PHP only.
-Also, I did't see the point of splitting the website into a front-end and a back-end in this case, because the back-end would have contained routes only made of Github's API.
+Also, I didn't see the point of splitting the website into a front-end and a back-end in this case, because the back-end routes would have been the same as Github's API.
 I have also chosen to work without any database, as I think it would have complexified the website without providing a real benefit.

 I began by gathering the commits associated to Linux repository, then I chose to keep the useful informations in each commit and get rid of the rest via the `$format_commits` function.
 Then I created my commit tiles based on the Bulma CSS Framework.